FrancisIGP/FrancisIGP/README.md

 ## About me

 Hi, welcome to my github page!
-My name is Francis, and I am dedicated to developing a future in network engineering and cybersecurity; I'm goal-driven, working hard to fulfill my ambitions.
+My name is Francis, and I am dedicated to developing a future in networking and cybersecurity; I'm goal-driven, working hard to fulfill my ambitions.
 I'm currently a high school student, and as a leisure, I pursue on studying Information Technology (IT).

 ## Skills